amoradabadi/tic-tac-toe/README.md

 # Tic-Tac-Toe

 Yet another Tic-Tac-Toe application in Java.
-Maven is required to build, run and test.
+Java 17 and Maven are required to build, run and test.

 ## How to build